Flexible Intermediate Bulk Container Bags (FIBC Bags): Complete Guide for 2026

 |---|---|---|

-| Flexible | Fabric folds flat | Save 80% storage vs. rigid IBCs |
+| Flexible | Fabric container that can be folded flat when empty. | Saves up to 80% storage space compared to rigid IBCs. |

-| Intermediate | 500–4,000 lb (225–1,800 kg) | One bag ≈ 10 × 25 kg sacks |
+| Intermediate | Designed to carry 500–4,000 lb (225–1,800 kg) of material. | One bulk bag can hold approximately 10 × 25 kg sacks, reducing handling effort. |

 Common Look-Alikes That Are NOT FIBCs: